The Grid

 Preemptive Routing

-The system routes around failing junctions days before the failure occurs.
-It detects degradation patterns invisible to human inspection and quietly redirects power through alternative paths.
+The system routes power around junction points that are about to fail, sometimes days before the failure occurs.
+It detects degradation patterns invisible to human inspection.
 Lamplighters sometimes arrive to fix a junction only to find the Grid has already compensated.

 Sound